OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

     MEMORY="32768"
     ```

 3. Instantiate the template.
-In our case, we kept the default attributes, only changing the LLM Model through the `ONEAPP_VLLM_MODEL_ID` input for each benchmark we did, which means that you will need to instantiate a different VM with the different models for running each benchmark:
+Keep the default attributes, only changing the LLM Model through the `ONEAPP_VLLM_MODEL_ID` input for each benchmark you do, which means that you will need to instantiate a different VM with the different models for the execution of each benchmark:
     ```shell
     $ onetemplate instantiate service_Vllm --name vllm
     ```

 4. Wait until the vLLM engine has loaded the model and the application is served.
-You can do it by logging to the VM via SSH and checking the logs located in `/var/log/one-appliance/vllm.log`.
+To confirm progress, access the VM via SSH and check the logs located in `/var/log/one-appliance/vllm.log`.
 You should see an output similar to this:
     ```shell
     [...]